The Group elections will commence in May 2023, with voting and results announced by 5 June 2023.

 Labour Group appointments to LGA member structures are reviewed each year by the elected group officers.
 All Labour Councillors on LGA member councils are eligible to nominate for the roles.

-Applicants must submit a self-nomination form, which will be available on this page when nominations open on Monday 12 June 2023, and needs to be returned by Friday 14 July 2023.
+Applicants must submit a self-nomination form, which is available and needs to be returned by Friday 14 July 2023.
 Appointments are made by Group Officers in late July.

 Labour Group Appointment Principles